Acinonyx - Next-generation interactive graphics

 Please read the "Known Issues" section first!

-On other systems you must have OpenGL and GLUT installed and compile Acinonyx from sources using install.packages("Acinonyx",,"http://rforge.net",type="source") -- however, this setup is less well tested and your mileage may vary.
+On other systems you must have OpenGL (known as "libgl-mesa" on Linux) and X11 installed and compile Acinonyx from sources using install.packages("Acinonyx",,"http://rforge.net",type="source").

 Documentation

 One of the main reasons why Acinonyx is still experimental is the lack of documentation.
 If you have used iPlots before then you should find yourself at home in Acinonyx - most commands are the same.
+The same applies to most keys (hold <Ctrl> for queries, <Alt> for re-arrangement, <Meta> (or middle mouse button) for zoom, arrow keys for transparency and point size etc.).
 Just some general concepts -- Acinonyx relies more on the objective nature of plots, so you're better off saving the results of plot invocations -- you can do things like:

 h = ihist(x) # create a histogram